 By adding a record button to the page, English language learners or early readers can record themselves saying the word as well.
 They can re-record as many times as they like, giving them time to develop their confidence in a positive, non-threatening environment.

 Did you know that you can also record videos directly into a Clicker Book?
 This is a perfect way to incorporate the gesture-enriched learning described in the study.
-Get children to add short videos acting out the words.
+Get your students to add short videos acting out the words.